 It’s likely that the creation of the sales playbook will require monetary resources, production resources, or staff time resources to complete it, so it’s imperative that you gain internal support for your playbook early on.
 If all the managers across different departments support it, then it will mean your sales teams will take it more seriously and it will become a vital company document.

-If you’re lacking in any facts or statistics about why better sales enablement and customer conversations are so important, then take a look at this infographic about “Why we need sales enablement”.
 For instance, in a survey to buyers by Forrester, only 22% of buyers found that salespeople could understand their issues and challenges and see how they could help, or how their solution could solve those problems.
 This is sales 101; being able to understand the customer’s challenge and then position how your product/service helps them to reach a resolution.

 Don’t start with your product.
 Your product is secondary.
 Your customer is first.
 Think about what they will be thinking as they are coming into work – maybe there has been a blip in the market overnight, has their share price been falling gradually over the past year, or maybe they are looking to acquire a new business soon to expand into an emerging market.
 Find out what is troubling and exciting your client’s organisation; look at their annual reports and financial statements for a start.
 Corporate Visions have a great article about how to have better executive client conversations by reviewing your customers annual reports – and what to look out for.

 Look at the news and recent press for your client; what are they doing?
 All of these angles should be built into your playbook.
 You obviously can’t include each individual prospective client’s issues in one general playbook, but you can look at what overall issues are troubling your clients; what do you find they are most concerned with?